AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Prior Work on Synthetic Data

 Beyond the basics, different mechanisms exhibit different novelties, and understanding the design considerations underlying the existing work can be enlightening.
 We provide a simple taxonomy of this space in \cref{table:mechanisms} in terms of four criteria: workload-, data-, budget-, and efficiency-awareness.
 These characteristics primarily pertain to the \emph{select} step of each mechanism.

 \paragraph*{\textbf{Workload-awareness}}

 Different mechanisms select from a different set of candidate marginal queries. \privbayes and \privmrf, for example, select from a particular subset of $k$-way marginals, determined from the data.
 Other mechanisms, like \mst and \privsyn, restrict the set of candidates to 2-way marginal queries.
 On the other end of the spectrum, the candidates considered by \mwempgm, \rap, and \gem, are exactly the marginal queries in the workload.
-This is appealing, since these mechanisms will not waste the privacy budget to measure marginals that are not relevant to the workload, however we show the benefit of extending the set of candidates beyond the workload.
+This is appealing, since these mechanisms will not waste the privacy budget to measure marginals that are not relevant to the workload.

 \paragraph*{\textbf{Data-awareness}} Many mechanisms select marginal queries from a set of candidates based on the data, and are thus data-aware.
 For example, \mwempgm selects marginal queries using the exponential mechanism with a quality score function that depends on the data. \independent, \gaussian, and \hdmm are the exceptions, as they always select the same marginal queries no matter what the underlying data distribution is.